 How a New Orleans Aggressive Driving Accident Lawyer Can Help

 An aggressive driving accident lawyer can answer your questions, offer you legal advice, and help build a case to pursue compensation.
-If you partner with the Morris Bart law firm in your case, our lawyers can:
+If you partner with Morris Bart, LLC in your case, our lawyers can:

 - Gather evidence to prove aggressive driver liability after the accident, including police reports, eyewitness statements, and video surveillance.

 - Obtain medical records, doctor’s reports, receipts, and bills to calculate the total value of your case, including the cost of your pain and suffering.

 - Negotiate with the insurance company or defendant’s lawyer to pursue damages.

 - Defend your rights at trial if we cannot reach a fair settlement.

 To find out what options you have for recovering your losses after a collision with a hostile motorist, contact the Morris Bart law firm today.
 Our New Orleans aggressive driving accident attorneys work on a contingency-fee-basis, meaning we only take payment from you if you receive a settlement or are awarded a ruling in court.